‘Outlander’ Showrunner Explains Major Change From Books In Episode 3

 For the most part, Outlander writers have done an amazing job of being faithful to the stories in Diana Gabaldon’s novels.
 But in the third episode of Season 3, they have made one huge change that would affect how the story continues in the succeeding episodes.
 Showrunner Ron Moore explains why.

-In Outlander Season 3 Episode 3 titled “All Debts Paid” written by Matthew B. Roberts, there is a massive deviation from the narrative of Gabaldon’s fourth book, Voyager.
-Moore decided to keep Murtagh FitzGibbons Fraser (Duncan Lacroix) alive.
+In Outlander Season 3, Episode 3 titled “All Debts Paid” written by Matthew B. Roberts, there is a massive deviation from the narrative of Gabaldon’s fourth book, Voyager.
+Moore decided to keep Murtagh Fitzgibbons Fraser (Duncan Lacroix) alive.
 In the book, Murtagh died at the Battle of Culloden.
 But in the latest episode, Jamie’s godfather turned out to be alive at Ardsmuir.

 Moore explains that from the beginning, Murtagh’s development has been different from the books.
 The fan-favorite character has become a key player in the story in the Outlander series, much closer to Jamie Fraser (Sam Heughan) and Claire (Caitriona Balfe), just like a family member.

 “And I just wasn’t ready to let him go in Culloden.
 He is going to survive and we will catch up with him later, we will just keep him going,” Moore added, via Mashable.

 Love @TobiasMenzies statements on his @Outlander_STARZ roles: "Claire and Frank’s love [has] a lot of scar tissue."https://t.co/PQGhXHZnQW